 Watching the Watchers: Enemy Combatants in the Internment's Shadow

 JERRY KANG, University of California, Los Angeles - School of Law, UCLA School of Law Research Paper No. 04-26 - Law and Contemporary Problems, Vol. 68, p.
 255, 2005.

 Abstract: In Denying Prejudice: Internment, Redress, and Denial (2004), I tried to further a careful remembering of the internment as precedent and parable by holding the judiciary to account.
 The accounting was for what it did not only in the 1940s internment cases decided by the Supreme Court, but also the less well-known 1980s coram nobis cases decided in the Ninth Circuit.
 My objective was to unmask the sophistic ways that the judiciary avoided accountability for the racist civil rights disaster.
-Using techniques often praised as minimalist, the judiciary in the 1940s avoided accountability on the part of the President and the Congress.
 With a straight face, the Court held that the internment camps were never authorized by the political branches; rather, they were an ultra vires frolic committed by a civilian agency called the War Relocation Authority.